cloudflare/doca/README.md

 # doca

 **Doca is a command-line tool that scaffolds API documentation (doca project)** based on your [JSON HyperSchemas](http://json-schema.org/).
 The doca project is a full-fledged web app based on React and Webpack.
-Getting the final documentation is as easy as typing few commands or you can dive deeper and create your own completely different layout.
+Getting the final documentation is as easy as typing few commands or you can dive deeper and create your own completely different layout. **[Read the introductory blog post.](https://blog.cloudflare.com/cloudflares-json-powered-documentation-generator/)**

 ## Installation